 Results

+Note: In the previous version, BD coding results where reported with JEM_TOOLS macro on.
+However, crosschecks were performed with JEM_TOOLS macro off.
+Also, tool usage and bandwidth statistics were added to the reporting sheet.
+The impact on coding performance is minor.

 Coding results have been obtained according to the Common test conditions given in JVET-K1010 and the methodology of JVET-K1005.
 Thus, GEO was tested in the following way:

-Tool on with VTM software against Tool off VTM reference
+Tool on with VTM software against Tool off VTM reference, JEM_TOOLS macro off